chybhao666/onnx-tensorrt/README.md

     [sudo] docker build [--network=host] -t onnx_tensorrt_py3 -f Dockerfile.python3 .

-Create a Docker container using above images for the Python 2 or Python 3 version:
+Run a Docker container using above images for the Python 2 or Python 3 version:

     [sudo] nvidia-docker run -it [--net=host] -v $PWD:/shared onnx_tensorrt_[py2 or py3] /bin/bash

+To run the Jupyter explaining how to use the custom layer interface, run the command below (selecting the Python 2 or Python 3 version) and open link shown in the console with your browser:
+    [sudo] nvidia-docker run -it --net=host -v $PWD/samples:/workspace/samples onnx_tensorrt_[py2 or py3] jupyter notebook --allow-root /workspace/samples/onnx_custom_plugin.ipynb

 ### Tests